-What is Convergence Insufficiency?
+What Is Convergence Insufficiency?

 To prevent double vision, the individual exerts extra effort to make the eyes turn back in (converge).
 This extra effort can lead to a number of frustrating symptoms which interfere with the ability to read and work comfortably at near.

-What are the symptoms of Convergence Insufficiency?
+What Are the Symptoms of Convergence Insufficiency?

-- Eyestrain (especially with or after reading)
+- Eyestrain (during/after reading)

 - Blurred vision